chintamanil/profile_blog/README.md

 ## Description

 profile_blog is a simple blog and portfolio page application built with AngularJS, Node.js, less and MongoDB.
-Creates your article and shares them in a beautiful minimalistic template.

 ## Stack